Top Reasons to Go to College

 There’s a lot of pressure on high school students to attend college immediately after graduation.
 A lot of high schoolers feel like a college education is their only option, but this isn’t true.
 If you’re not convinced that college is the right path for you, check out these alternatives to college.

 Take the time to slow down and think about what you really want.
-You shouldn’t go to college just because you feel pressured by your family, your teachers, or your guidance counselors.
+You shouldn’t go to college just because you feel pressured by your family, your teachers, or your school counselors.

 Do you have a financial plan?